News

 How each team stacks up

-Who makes it out of Group A
+Who makes it out of Group A?

-With no clear big name in this group, it is all up for grabs in Group A. Recent form and home advantage suggests co-hosts Mexico should top the group followed by the experienced and disciplined South Korean side.
-That said, both Czechia and South Africa cannot be taken lightly – especially Miroslav Koubek’s side who have made it this far against all odds and thus will pose the biggest challenge to both Mexico and South Korea for those top-2 places.
+With no clear big name in this group, it’s all up for grabs in Group A. Recent form and home advantage suggest co-hosts Mexico should top the group, followed by the experienced and disciplined South Korean side.

 Prediction